CollectionAfrican Art Archive

 1. Aesthetic Style and the Towering Superstructure

-This staggering sculpture is a classic Yoruba Epa mask, renowned as one of the most physically massive and structurally complex mask types in Africa.
+This monumental sculpture is a classic Yoruba Epa mask, renowned as one of the most physically massive and structurally complex mask types in Africa.
 The aesthetic is divided into two distinct halves.
 The bottom is a pot-like helmet featuring a stylized, abstract face looking out into the spiritual realm.
 The top is an explosion of narrative carving; the artist has created a towering, multi-figure tableau dominated by the central equestrian figure.
 As Hornek notes, only selected craftspeople are permitted to produce these masks — and some of these artisans have stepped out of the shadows of anonymity to become known by name beyond their group's borders, which is "quite unusual for African carvers."

 2. Ritual Function and the Acrobatic Feat